 When is the trip?

 The sun goes through cycles of activity every 11 years.
-Right now we are in a solar maximum which translates into the best and brightest auroras you’ll be able to see.
-If you want to see the northern lights in all their glory, this is the time to go!
+Right now we are just coming off of an intense solar maximum which translates into the best and brightest auroras you’ll be able to see.
+If you want to see the northern lights in all their glory, you should do it NOW!

 IS THIS TRIP FOR ME?